At Supportah, we understand the devastating effect sexual harassment can have on those who experience it.

 - intrusive questions about your private life

-- sending sexually explicit emails or text messages or inappropriate advances on social media
+- sending sexually explicit gifts, emails or text messages or inappropriate advances on social media

 - repeated unwanted requests to go out on dates or requests for sex

 Where can sexual harassment happen?

 Sexual harassment can happen in the workplace, in education such as schools, universities and colleges, and also in accommodation and the provision of goods and services.

 Workplace sexual harassment can happen in the regular work environment, such as an office, a factory, a shop or a work site.
 But it can also happen anywhere in connection with work.

 For example, hotels and motels, conference or function centres, restaurants, bars, nightclubs, taxis and Ubers.